MikolajKocikowski/Quarto/README.md

 ## Quarto Gallery Layout Examples

-This repo contains simple Quarto `.qmd` scripts for experimenting with website photo gallery layouts - mainly focused on mimicking masonry-style layouts.
+This repo contains simple Quarto `.qmd` scripts for experimenting with a website photo gallery - mainly focused on mimicking masonry-style layouts.

 ### Files